Super Bowl XXXIV: Statistical overview

+Aftermath

 Rams coach Dick Vermeil became the oldest coach ever to win a Super Bowl (age 63).
 He also set the record for the longest amount of time between going to his first Super Bowl (Super Bowl XV in the 1980 season) to winning it for the first time.
-He retired after this season, but came back in 2001 to coach the Kansas City Chiefs, finally retiring for good in 2005.
+He retired after this season but came back in 2001 to coach the Kansas City Chiefs, finally retiring for good in 2005.

 It was the second (and last) Super Bowl in which neither team committed any turnovers (after Super Bowl XXV).

 The Rams became the first, and to date the only, NFL team to win a championship in three different cities.
-They won the 1945 NFL Championship Game while located in Cleveland, and the 1951 NFL Championship Game when they represented Los Angeles, and they would later return to Los Angeles in 2016 and would win Super Bowl LVI in 2021.
+They won the 1945 NFL Championship Game while located in Cleveland, and won both the 1951 NFL Championship Game and Super Bowl LVI in 2021 in Los Angeles.
+The team would later return to Los Angeles for the 2016 season, leaving St. Louis without an NFL franchise for the first time since 1994.

+The Titans finished the 2000 season with another 13–3 record though they fell to the eventual Super Bowl Champion Baltimore Ravens in the AFC Divisional round.